BlockchainInstituteChi/shardb/README.md

-*This repo is in development - use at your own risk (and feel free to help :)*
+*This repo is in development - use at your own risk, and feel free to help :)*

 ### TO-DO:
 1. Add filter support for collection.get()